Last Updated 1.16.2018

-I look at people’s websites for a living.
-I can almost always spot mistakes that if improved upon, will lead to better results.
+Looking at people’s websites is a big part of what I do for a living.
+I can almost always spot areas that, if improved upon, will lead to better results (including my own website, believe me…).

-But talking to other people about their websites is a touchy business.
-Unless they’ve hired me to perform a website audit and asked for my advice, I can’t just approach somebody and say:
+But talking to other people about their websites is a touchy business… unless they’ve hired me to perform a website review and asked for my advice, I can’t just approach somebody and say:

 “Hey man, I looked at your website!
 Did you know that if you did XYZ differently you would get so many more customers?”

 That would be … awkward.

-I learned a long time ago that another person’s website is a precious thing.
-Whether you’ve paid a great deal of money to have it designed or you’ve put your blood, sweat and tears into designing your own —it’s hard to look at your website objectively.
+I learned a long time ago that people consider their websites to be precious things — whether you’ve paid a great deal of money to have it designed or you’ve put your blood, sweat and tears into designing your own —it’s hard to look at your website objectively, it’s your baby!
+You don’t WANT to see flaws, and you wouldn’t mind a bit of praise for all of the hard work you’ve put into it.
+TRUUUUST me, I get it.